 From point H2 draw a horizontal line to the left, equal in length to the hip width divided in half plus 2.
 Label the end of this line H1.
 Then draw a line up and down from point H1 and plot points W1 and L1.
 Then join up these points to form a square.

 H1H2 = W1W2 = L1L2 = h/2 + 2

 Centre front line

 From point W2, plot a point 1cm to the left.
 Join this point up with point H2 and continue this line until the skirt length line L1L2.
-This is the skirt centre back line.
+This is the skirt centre front line.

 Back waist dart

-The find the centre of the back waist dart, plot a point to the right of point W equal in length to one quarter of the waist width.
+To find the centre of the back waist dart, plot a point to the right of point W equal in length to one quarter of the waist width.

 From this point, draw a vertical line down to the hip line.
 This line should be perpendicular to the waist and hip lines.
 Mark a point on this line 5cm up from the hip line.